QiwTan/5C22_Assignment2_filters/README.md

 ```
 calculate_mse funciton reads the clean audio and restored audio, then subtracts clean from restored, squares the result, and then divides by the length of the audio.
 Finally, print the mse.

-**Results**
+## Results

 1. For the median filter, different lengths were explored to test the effectiveness of the restoration.
-In particular, XXXX were tested and XXX was observed to deliver the lowest MSE, as shown in the figure below.
+In particular, MSE were tested and filter_length=3 was observed to deliver the lowest MSE, as shown in the figure below.

 <img src="filter_length_plot.png" width="350">